 The transfer of a half share from Pete to Ann would not attract any CGT because of the spousal transfer exemption.

 If the flat is then sold to a third party for the expected sum, Pete and Ann would EACH pay CGT of (£25,000 - £12,300) = £12,700 x 28% = £3,556.

 The total tax payable between Pete and Ann would therefore be (£3,556 x 2) = £7,112 – a total tax saving of £3,724.

 Admittedly, there would probably be some legal costs associated with transferring part ownership to Ann (and if the flat was mortgaged, the consent of the lender would also be required, and this may result in some additional cost as well), but the tax savings usually outweigh any extra legal costs – often by a significant sum.

 If Ann was a basic rate taxpayer, the tax saving would be even greater – potentially £4,994, rather than £3,724.
 If she had unused capital losses, the savings could be greater still.

 Great care needs to be taken with this type of planning, which should never be undertaken without specific, professional tax advice.
 In certain circumstances a spousal transfer prior to sale should be expressly avoided, as it can lead to the loss of valuable CGT reliefs such as Business Asset Disposal Relief, resulting in a bigger tax bill!

-It remains to be seen whether the spousal transfer rules and the CGT Annual Exemption will remain in their present form in future; a review of the CGT regime is currently underway and the Chancellor may well be persuaded to reform the tax quite significantly in the next Budget (read more about that in Ryan's blog here).
+It remains to be seen whether the spousal transfer rules and the CGT Annual Exemption will remain in their present form in future; a review of the CGT regime is currently underway and the Chancellor may well be persuaded to reform the tax quite significantly in the next Budget (Click through to learn more about capital gains tax reform in Ryan's blog).

 If he does, we’ll bring you all the details here at Scholes Chartered Accountants.
 In the meantime, if you’re thinking of disposing of any significant assets, get in touch with us first.